Body-led clarity for sensitive professionals.

 trying to make decisions, write your bio, shape new offers, respond to clients —

-and somehow feeling more tongue-tied and tangled than before.
+and somehow feeling more tangled than before.

 The words that used to come easily now feel…off.